citadel-corp/belimang/README.md

-# citadel-corp/go-project-template
+# citadel-corp/belimang

-I'm Commander Shepard, and This Is My Favorite 'Templates for [citadel corp][citadel-corp]'s go projects' on the Citadel
+I'm Commander Shepard, and This Is My Favorite 'Ride Hailing Service' on the Citadel

 🔍 Tested with - [this][test-url].